brendanhay/numbersd-cookbook/README.md

 ## Usage

-This cookbook provides two LWRPs currently, `install` and `runit`.

-`runit` calls `install` implicitly, and is what I currently use to manage services.
+This cookbook provides two LWRPs, `install` and `runit`.
+Internally `runit` calls `install` implicitly, and is what I currently use to manage numbersd.

 All flags can be overriden from their defaults by using the attr_writers specified in `./libraries/flags.rb`, see: [numbersd available flags](https://github.com/brendanhay/numbersd#available-flags) for a full list.